Commercial real estate in Russian Federation: overview

-Title to buildings and land (even when owned together) is always registered separately in the Realty Registry (see box, Real estate organisations).
+Title to buildings/premises and land (even when owned together) is always registered separately in the Realty Registry (see box, Real estate organisations).

 The Realty Register was only established in 1998 and does not contain exhaustive information on all Russian real estate.
 Titles to real estate that appeared before 1998 are formally valid and enforceable without registration in the Realty Register.
 However, title must be registered before entering into a transaction concerning the real estate.

 Information in the public register